Occupant Density Sample Clauses

 Occupant Density.
 Tenant shall maintain a ratio of not more than one Occupant (as defined below) for each one hundred ninety (190) square feet of rentable area in the Premises (hereinafter, the “Occupant Density”).
 If Landlord has a reasonable basis to believe that Tenant is exceeding the Occupant Density, upon request by Landlord, Tenant shall maintain on a daily basis an accurate record of the number of employees and contractors that are present in the Premises (collectively “Occupants”).
 Landlord shall have the right to audit Tenant’s Occupant record and, at Landlord’s option, Landlord shall have the right to periodically visit the Premises without advance notice to Tenant in order to track the number of Occupants working at the Premises.
 For purposes of this section, “Occupants” shall not include people not employed by Tenant that deliver or pick up mail or other packages at the Premises, employees of Landlord or employees of Landlord’s agents or contractors.
 Tenant acknowledges that increased numbers of Occupants causes additional wear and tear on the Premises and the Common Areas, additional use of HVAC, electricity, water and other utilities, and additional demand for other Building services.
 Tenant’s failure to comply with the requirements of this section shall constitute an Event of Tenant’s Default and Landlord shall have the right, in addition to any other remedies it may have at law or equity, to specifically enforce Tenant’s obligations under this section.
 Nothing contained in this section shall be interpreted to entitle Tenant to use more parking spaces than the number permitted by this Lease.

 Occupant Density.
-Tenant shall maintain a ratio of not more than one Occupant (as defined below) for each two hundred fifty (250) square feet of rentable area in the Premises.
-Upon request by Landlord, Tenant shall maintain on a daily basis an accurate record of the number of employees, visitors, contractors and other people that visit the Premises (collectively "Occupants").
-Landlord shall have the right to audit Tenant's Occupant record and, at Landlord's option, Landlord shall have the right to periodically visit the Premises without advance notice to Tenant in order to track the number of Occupants arriving at the Premises.
-For purposes of this section, "Occupants" shall not include people not employed by Tenant that deliver or pick up mail or other packages at the Premises, employees of Landlord or employees of Landlord's agents or contractors.
+Tenant shall maintain a ratio of not more than one Occupant (as defined below) for each two hundred (200) square feet of rentable area in the Premises, PROVIDED LANDLORD ENFORCES THE DENSITY REQUIREMENT UNIFORMLY AMONG ALL TENANTS IN THE PROJECT TO THE EXTENT POSSIBLE.
+Landlord shall have the right to periodically visit the Premises without advance notice to Tenant in order to track the number of Occupants arriving at the Premises.
+FOR PURPOSES OF THIS SECTION, "OCCUPANTS" SHALL REFER COLLECTIVELY TO EMPLOYEES, VISITORS, CONTRACTORS AND OTHER PEOPLE THAT VISIT THE PREMISES.
+For purposes of this Section, "Occupants" shall not include people not employed by Tenant that deliver or pick up mail or other packages at the Premises, employees of Landlord or employees of Landlord's agents or contractors.
 Tenant acknowledges that increased numbers of Occupants causes additional wear and tear on the Premises and the Common Areas, additional use of electricity, water and other utilities, and additional demand for other Building services.
-Tenant's failure to comply with the requirements of this section shall constitute a default under section 13.3 and Landlord shall have the right, in addition to any other remedies it may have at law or equity, to specifically enforce Tenant's obligations under this section.
+Tenant's failure to comply with the requirements of this Section shall constitute a default under Section 13.1 and Landlord shall have the right, in addition to any other remedies it may have at law or equity, to specifically enforce Tenant s obligations under this Section.

 Occupant Density.
 Tenant shall maintain a ratio of not more than one Occupant (as defined below) for each one hundred seventy five (175) square feet of rentable area in the Premises.
 For purposes of this Section, "Occupants" shall be deemed to mean employees and contractors of Tenant and shall not include people not employed by Tenant that deliver or pick up mail or other packages at the Premises, employees of Landlord or employees of Landlord's agents or contractors.
 Tenant acknowledges that increased numbers of Occupants causes additional wear and tear on the Premises and the Common Areas, additional use of electricity, water and other utilities, and additional demand for other Building services.
 Tenant's failure to comply with the requirements of this Section shall constitute a default under Section 13.1 and Landlord shall have the right, in addition to any other remedies it may have at law or equity, to specifically enforce Tenant's obligations under this Section.